As Roy Moore battles accusations, wife Kayla emerges as top defender

 Roy Moore's wife isn't just standing by his side as the Republican Senate candidate faces sexual misconduct allegations -- she's out in front leading the charge against his critics.

-“He has always been an officer and a gentleman,” Kayla Moore said Friday at the “Women for Moore” press conference held outside the Alabama state capitol.
+“He has always been an officer and a gentleman,” Kayla Moore said Friday at a “Women for Moore” press conference held outside the Alabama state capitol.
 “He is a loving father and grandfather and most important he is a Christian."

 Kayla Moore has emerged as one of the Alabama Senate candidate's most ardent defenders, as he battles allegations of pursuing and making unwanted advances toward teenagers -- and even sexual assault -- when he was a young prosecutor.